Corky3892/rock-box/README.md

 The ultimate goal is to create a secure Lab to run local development environments, play around with other new software or otherwise mess around in Rocky Linux.

+**A note on shared folders**
+Vagrant supports a number of different options to sync files and folders from the Host <--> Guest.
+The exact usage of each of these will depend on the host system and the virtualization provider.
+At best these implementations are buggy and require hacky workarounds, at worst they open up your host to potential exploits.
+Given that the stated objective of this box is to have a secure lab the inclusion of shared folders has been omitted.

 ## Bootstrapping
 Please see the below guide to get started using the Rock-Box.